Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Related Works

-In our work, we propose to use a VAEGAN-based model \cite{larsen2015vaegan} to extract features of airfoil shapes and synthesize new airfoil designs.
-The learned latent features encode the airfoil shape and can be utilized to synthesize new designs through interpolation or extrapolation.
+In our work, we propose to use a VAEGAN-based model to extract features of airfoil shapes and synthesize new airfoil designs.
+It is demonstrated that such a self-supervised learning framework learns representative geometric features without pre-defined design parameters.
+The learned latent features can be utilized to synthesize new designs through interpolation or extrapolation.
 In comparison to conventional parameterization methods, our model can generate a wider variety of new airfoils, and some show promising aerodynamic properties.
 By applying the genetic algorithm, the VAEGAN synthesized airfoils can be optimized to desired aerodynamic properties.
+Unlike previous works, like B\'ezier GAN and B-Spline GAN, that rely on pre-defined design formulations like B\'ezier or B-Spline curves, we do not leverage prior formulation of the design and apply deep neural networks as universal function approximators to model a wide range of designs.
+By not imposing a specific design space, our proposed VAEGAN method is able to capture the underlying distribution of airfoil shapes directly from datasets more effectively by learning complex non-linear relationships between the learned latent feature and airfoil designs.
+Moreover, such a method is expected to generate novel airfoil shapes that are not present in the training dataset.
+This facilitates the exploration of new design possibilities beyond the constraints of the chosen design space.
+Besides, such deep learning-based methods can be extended to high-dimensional designs, where well-defined formulations are hard to comprehensively model the objects.
+Using the learned latent feature, optimization can navigate designs toward desired properties.